QAIM-ABBAS/dev_tracker/README.md

 - **Quick status select** — hover a card and pick a new status from the dropdown, no drag required.
 - **API-first** — 100% of UI actions map to a public RESTful endpoint.
 Auto-generated Swagger at `/docs`.
 - **Git & deploy webhooks** — POST to `/api/v1/webhooks/git` or `/api/v1/webhooks/deploy` to advance task statuses from CI/CD.
+- **User authentication** — JWT-based auth with registration, login, and protected endpoints.

 ---